vanish125/gpsdo-fw/README.md

   - The `Sync.` entry sets the synchronization activation status (when set to `ON` the MCU PPS Output will be resynced if it deviates from the GPS PPS output of more than `threshold` clock cycles during more than `delay` seconds)
   - The `Delay` entry sets the MCU PPS output synchronisation delay (in seconds)
   - The `Threshold` entry sets the MCU PPS output synchronisation threshold (in clock cycles)
+  - The `Force Sync` entry can be used to force the MCU Controlled PPS output to be synched with the GPS PPS output

 ![PPS Out](https://github.com/fredzo/gpsdo-fw/blob/main/doc/pps-output.jpg?raw=true)